joshualande/joshualande.github.io/_posts/2014-04-02-redirect-permalink-jekyll-github.md

   jekyll-redirect-from is further documented [here](https://help.github.com/articles/redirects-on-github-pages).

-* Finally, if you use [DISQUS](http://disqus.com/) to host comments on your blog, you will have to explicitly tell Jekyll that you changed the URLs for your blog posts.
+* Finally, if you use [DISQUS](http://disqus.com/) to host comments on your blog, you will have to explicitly tell DISQUS that you changed the URLs for your blog posts.
 DISQUS provide an easy URL Mapper which is documented [here](http://help.disqus.com/customer/portal/articles/912757-url-mapper).